 The desire – and need – to act quickly in fluctuating political and economic conditions

-We’re witnessing environmental groups being more nimble and responsive than ever in the face of local and national elections, the Covid-19 pandemic, catastrophic wildfires, and a seemingly endless array of other events affecting frontline communities, wildlife, and landscapes.
+We’re witnessing environmental groups being more nimble and responsive than ever in the face of local and national elections, the wavering effects of the Covid-19 pandemic, catastrophic wildfires, and a seemingly endless array of other events affecting frontline communities, wildlife, and landscapes.
 Crafting clear, persuasive messaging strategies grounded in shared values helps rally existing supporters and engage first-time donors in times of need.
 Using multiple channels to share – and reshare – those messages – helps drive timely responses, whether for advocacy, for giving, or for both.

 More so, the power of strong messaging fosters emotional connections, instills hope, and creates compelling calls to action.
 These calls to action allow environmental nonprofits to communicate facts and wonky terms in a way supporters can understand and share with others.
 Finally, stories told by affected communities – instead of about them – ensure that supporters are hearing a first-person perspective grounded in authentic lived experiences.